Yallourn Power Station

 The Yallourn Power Station, now owned by EnergyAustralia is located in the Latrobe Valley of Victoria, Australia, beside the Latrobe River.
 Yallourn Power Station was a complex of six brown coalfired thermal power stations built progressively from the 1920s to the 1960s; all except one have now been decommissioned.
 Today, only the 1450 MW Yallourn W plant remains.
-It is the second largest power station in Victoria, supplying about 8.4TWh in 2024, or around 16% of Victoria's electricity and 4% of the National Electricity Market.
+It is the second largest power station in Victoria, supplying about 7.8TWh in 2025, or around 15% of Victoria's electricity and 4% of the National Electricity Market.

 The adjacent open cut brown coal mine is the largest open cut coal mine in Australia, with reserves sufficient to meet the projected needs of the power station to 2028.
-On 10 March 2021, EnergyAustralia announced that it will close the Yallourn Power Station in mid-2028, four years ahead of schedule, and instead build a 350 megawatt battery in the Latrobe Valley by the end of 2026.
-At the time, Yallourn produced about 20% of Victoria's electricity.
+On 10 March 2021, EnergyAustralia announced that it would close the Yallourn Power Station in mid-2028, four years ahead of schedule, and replace it with a 350-megawatt battery in the Latrobe Valley by the end of 2026.
+At that time, Yallourn produced about 20% of Victoria's electricity.